In 2012, Google held over 200 interviews with their employees to find out what the most important elements of an effective team are.

-The most crucial factor that underpinned all of the findings was the importance of having psychological safety.
+Their research discovered that the most crucial factor was the presence of psychological safety.
 But what is psychological safety?
-And why should it matter to you?

 What is psychological safety?